Sentinal4D/cellshape/README.md

 --num_features 128 \
 ```

 This step will create an output directory `/home/user/Documents/cellshapeOutput/` with the subfolders: `nets`, `reports`, and `runs` which contain the model weights, logged outputs, and tensorboard runs, respectively, for each experiment.
 Each experiment is named with the following convention {encoder_type}_{decoder_type}_{num_features}_{train_type}_{xxx}, where {xxx} is a counter.
 For example, if this was the first experiment you have run, the trained model weights will be saved to: `/home/user/Documents/cellshapeOutput/nets/dgcnn_foldingnetbasic_128_pretrain_001.pt`.
+This path will be used in the next step for the `--pretrained-path` parameter.

 ### 2. Add clustering layer to refine shape features and learn shape classes simultaneously
+The next step is to add the clustering layer to refine the model weights.
+As before, run the following in the terminal.
+Remember to change the `--cloud_dataset_path`, `--dataframe_path`, `--output_dir`, and `--pretrained-path` parmaeters to be specific to your directories.
+Usually, this would require only changing the word `user` in these paths.
 ```bash
 cellshape-train \
 --model_type "cloud" \